kyma-incubator/compass/docs/director/fetch-requests.md

     >**NOTE:** Currently all of these fields are not supported

-Information if the call has been successful, can be found in the `Status` field.
+You can find information on whether the call is successful in the `Status` field.
 It contains the condition of the Fetch Request, timestamp, and a message stating if something went wrong.

-In case the specification has to be fetched again, user can use one of the `refetchSpec` mutations to update the specification.
+In case the specification must be fetched again, you can use one of the `refetchSpec` mutations to update the specification.